-Paul’s words in Galatians 3:28—“There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus”—are a powerful statement against the sin of partiality, as we talked about in the last chapter.
+Paul’s words in Galatians 3:28—“There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus”—are a powerful statement against the sin of partiality.
 But they have also been misused in our conversations about ethnicity.
 I’ve noticed that many evangelicals use this verse as a mute button for conversations dealing with ethnic tensions—as if when they quote it, the ethnicity of believers somehow dissolves, and we just see people as Christian without any ethnic heritage.

 The statement usually goes like this: “When I look at people, I don’t see color; I see souls who need Jesus.”
 When someone says this to me, I ask how they see their brothers and sisters in Christ who are of a different ethnicity.
 The common response is sincere: “I’m color blind.
 I don’t see color, I only see Christ.”
 The irony is this that is usually—though not always—said by evangelicals of European descent.